- Neural basis of time perception across stages of consciousness

 If you are in the Tucson, Arizona area and are interested in paid research opportunities, you may sign up for an account here for our Research Participant Repository to see information and receive emails about ongoing studies.

-Isham, E.A.* , Ziskin, E.M.*, Peterson, M., (in press).
+Isham, E.A.* , Ziskin, E.M.*, Peterson, M., (2019).
 Limitations of Hoerl and McCormack’s dual systems model of temporal consciousness Behavioral and Brain Sciences

 Isham, E.A.
 (2018).
 Saving “Free Will” from science.
 In I. Fredriksson (Ed.), Essays on Consciousness: Towards a New Paradigm (pp. xx).

 Isham, E. A., Le, C. H., & Ekstrom, A. D. (2018).
 Rightward and leftward biases in temporal reproduction of objects represented in central and peripheral spaces.
 Neurobiology of learning and memory, 153, 71-78.